-Add The Hate U Give book and movie lesson plans and project based learning to your critical consciousness studies through writing prompts, diversity discussions, movie guide, lessons learned, teaching guide for Race and Racism, Injustice, Activism, Living multiple identities, Code-Switching, Gang culture, Community and Family differences, and the question, “What does The Hate U Give teach you?”
-Here are 59 ways to learn with the novel and the movie using watch, read, write, and think.
+Add The Hate U Give lesson plans and project based learning and worksheets for the book and movie for your critical consciousness studies and diversity discussions.
+Here are 59 The Hate U Give project ideas and activities with the novel and the movie using watch, read, write, and think.

-Sometimes, the most important learning takes place when we are pushed out of our comfort zones and tackle the tough topics, just like those in The Hate U Give.
+Sometimes, the most important learning takes place when we are pushed out of our comfort zones and tackle the tough topics … like in teaching The Hate U Give (The Hate You Give).

 Sometimes learning isn’t about fun crafts and awesome theme lessons and resources and light, funny reads.